Zurehma/SE2-Kiruna_eXplorer/server/API.md

   - `type`: a string that represent the type.
 Can be a value between: [`Informative`, `Prescriptive`, `Material`, `Design`, `Technical`].
   - `language`: a string that must not be empty.
   - `description`: a string that must not be empty.
 It represent a brief description of the document.
-  - `coordinates`: an object that must have only two properties: `lat` and `long` that must be valid latitude and longitude values.
+  - `coordinates`: an array that contain coordinates that must have only two properties: `lat` and `long` that must be valid latitude and longitude values.
   - `pages`: an integer that must be greater than 0.
 If `pageFrom` or `pageTo` are present, this parameter should not be present.
   - `pageFrom`: an integer that must be greater than 0.
 It need `pageTo` to be present.
   - `pageTo`: an integer that must be greater than 0.
 It need `pageFrom` to be present.